This Beachy Perfume With A 1,500+ Waitlist Makes Me Smell Like Kate Bosworth In Blue Crush

 ”

 At $60 a bottle, "VACATION" by Vacation is not cheap but it certainly beats out its pricier competitors that can run well into the $200+ price points.
 The quality is there, from the packaging to its spellbinding fragrance that radiates throughout the day instead of retreating like the low tide.
-To echo one final reviewer, Jocelyn I., it is indeed "Like wearing a memory" — even if that memory is one you've only dreamed about as a 14-year-old living in Greensboro, NC.
+To echo the words of one final reviewer, Jocelyn I., it is indeed like "wearing a memory" — even if that memory is one you only dreamed about as a 14-year-old living in Greensboro, NC, 5,000 miles away from Kate Bosworth and her white-sand beach.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.